Review: "Paris 1919: Six Months That Changed the World"

 Finally, and perhaps most importantly, MacMillan's work also explores the social and ethnic dimensions of the Paris Peace talks as well.
-Her work serves to demonstrate that ethnic conflicts of the late twentieth-century (and today’s world) can all trace their roots to the Paris Peace talks of 1919.
+In this regard, the author's work demonstrates that ethnic conflicts of the late twentieth-century (and today’s world) can all trace their roots to the Paris Peace talks of 1919.
 By not taking into account the diversity of Europe's numerous populations, MacMillan asserts that the main actors behind the negotiations sought to divide Europe into spheres and boundaries that largely ignored the racial tensions of their day.
 As a result, their carelessness served to bolster hatred and animosity in the years that followed, and culminated into a century of conflict and destruction on a scale never before seen.

 MacMillan’s book is both informative and compelling with its overall approach to the Paris Peace Conference.
 MacMillan's arguments are clear and concise, and leave no room for doubt as to what her main focal points will be.
 However, one of the weaknesses of MacMillan’s book is that her argument(s) are not entirely persuasive.
 This is particularly true when considering the issue of Hitler and the Second World War.
 One cannot help but question the veracity of her argument due to the connections that clearly exist between Versailles and Hitler's rise to power.
-Thus, is it safe to dismiss the Treaty of Versailles entirely in regard to its impact on WWII?
-The fact that Hitler used the treaty for propaganda purposes shows that its impact was clearly detrimental to the German people since it gave Hitler a great opportunity to rally his people around a strong, racist, revenge-driven mindset in the years that followed.
+Can the Treaty of Versailles' impact on WWII truly be dismissed, given the fact that Hitler used the treaty for propaganda purposes?
+This in itself shows that the treaty was clearly detrimental to the German people since it gave Hitler a great opportunity to rally his nation around a strong, racist, revenge-driven mindset in the years that followed.

-Even with this small shortcoming, I give this book 4/5 Stars and highly recommend it to those interested in a history of diplomacy, post-war politics, and the interwar years of the early Twentieth Century.
+Even with this small shortcoming, however, I give this book 4/5 Stars and highly recommend it to anyone interested in a history of diplomacy, post-war politics, and the interwar years of the early Twentieth Century.

 Questions for Discussion